aesthetic0001/js-virtualizer/readme.md

 - performance is not guaranteed. virtualize.js is not intended for use in high-performance applications. it is intended for use in applications where you need to protect your code from reverse engineering
 - no other obfuscation techniques are applied to the input code. virtualize.js is not intended to be used as a standalone obfuscation tool, but rather to be used in conjunction with other obfuscation techniques
 - given the virtual machine, the virtualized function is pretty trivial to reverse engineer. it is recommended that the virtual machine class is obfuscated before use
+- declaring variables by `var` is not supported. it is not guaranteed that the variable will behave as expected. you should use `let` or `const` instead

 ## Todo